 Ratification of Independent Registered Public Accounting Firm.
-The affirmative vote of a majority of the votes cast at the Annual Meeting is required to ratify the appointment of PricewaterhouseCoopers LLP to serve as the Company's independent registered public accounting firm (i.e., the number of shares voted "for" the ratification of the appointment of PricewaterhouseCoopers LLP).
+The affirmative vote of a majority of the votes cast at the Annual Meeting is required to ratify the appointment of PricewaterhouseCoopers LLP to serve as the Company's independent registered public accounting firm (i.e., the number of shares voted "for" the ratification of the appointment of PricewaterhouseCoopers LLP exceeds the number of votes "against" the ratification of the appointment of PricewaterhouseCoopers LLP).
 Abstentions will not be included in determining the number of votes cast and, as a result, will have no effect on this proposal.
 Because brokers will have discretionary authority to vote for the ratification of the selection of the Company's registered independent public accounting firm in the event that they do not receive voting instructions from the beneficial owner of the shares, there should not be any broker non-votes with respect this proposal.